 Why is your protocol significant?
 OR What key questions can this method help answer?

+Author Name: ___________

+It is challenging to collect alertness and performance data in operational environments.
+Our protocol provides a suite of tools that allows for assessment of fatigue countermeasures in the real world.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera